AliSepar/exercise-exquisite-corpse/readme.md

 Since then I never ever lied to my mother again,watching her fight for me
 even if it was all a big lie made me understand her Love for me.
 But with other people in general I try always to lie to reach my goals.

+This experience profoundly impacted my relationship with my mother, teaching me the depth of her love and dedication.
+Despite this, the incident didn't completely deter my tendency to lie; instead, it reinforced my cunning nature.
+To this day, I navigate my interactions with others strategically, often bending the truth to achieve my objectives.